NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/POAP.md

 [POAP](https://poap.xyz/) is a kind of widely used semi-centralised NFTs, generally used as digital mementos, minted in celebration of life's remarkable moments.

+You can [request](https://documentation.poap.tech/docs/api-access) an API Key and initialize with `poapAPIKey` to get more stable access, but it is currently optional.

 ## API

 ```ts